nidoqueen1/article-api/README.md

 ## Environment Variables
 `DATABASE_URL`: The connection URL for the PostgreSQL database.

-Although it can be set in the file `config.yml` as well.
+Although, it can be set in the file `config.yml` as well.

 ## Running Tests
 To run the tests: